petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 Some examples, of issues with provisioning:

+- Cloud-init reports failure that is returned by Compute Resource Provider API on error.
 - VM gets stuck at 'creating' for 40 minutes, and the VM creation is marked as failed.
 - `CustomData` does not get processed.
 - The ephemeral disk fails to mount.